MACRA: Transforming Oncology Practice

 ASCO Payment Reform Model

 Over the past several years, ASCO volunteers developed a payment reform proposal designed to significantly improve the quality and affordability of care for cancer patients, consistent with the principles laid out in MACRA.
 The Patient-Centered Oncology Payment: Payment Reform to Support Higher Quality, More Affordable Cancer Care (PCOP) would fundamentally restructure the way oncologists are paid for cancer care in the United States by providing sufficient payment to support the full range of services that cancer patients need and removing the barriers created by the current payment system to delivering high-quality, affordable care.

 PCOP would enable oncology practices to take greater accountability for key aspects of cancer care spending without harming patients and without putting practices at risk for costs they cannot control.
 At the same time, oncology practices would commit to delivering evidence-based care ensuring patients receive the most appropriate tests and treatments while avoiding unnecessary expenses.

 ASCO believes that PCOP would meet MACRA’s definition of an Alternative Payment Model and will advance PCOP as a potential certified APM.

 The Centers for Medicare & Medicaid Services (CMS) has already started the process of developing MACRA policies and has issued a request for information (RFI) regarding implementation of the Merit-based Incentive Payment System (MIPS), promotion of alternative payment models (APMs), and incentive payments for participation in eligible APMs.
 ASCO is responding to this RFI and will remain actively engaged to influence MACRA policies proposed in the current and future rulemakings.

-For the latest MACRA developments, please stay tuned to www.asco.org/macra.
+For the latest MACRA developments, please stay tuned on ASCO.org.